godhelpjun/mk-sql-data/DO-DELETE-FROM.md

 ## Explanation

-DO DELETE CLAUSE FROM writes a SQL DELETE to the SQL File and an optional WHERE part, defined with [[DO DELETE FROM]] .
+DO DELETE CLAUSE FROM writes a SQL DELETE to the SQL File and an optional WHERE part, defined with [[DELETE FOR]] .

 ## Syntax: